Donald Chisholm (racing driver)

 Donald Chisholm (born April 14, 1976 in Antigonish, Nova Scotia) is a Canadian professional racing driver.
-Chisholm currently drives the No. 89 Keltic Ford/Nova Construction Ford Fusion for NOVA Racing in the Parts For Trucks Pro Stock Tour and part-time in NASCAR Pinty's Series driving the No. 89 NOVA Racing Ford Fusion.
+He currently drives the No. 89 Keltic Ford/Nova Construction Ford Fusion for NOVA Racing in the Parts For Trucks Pro Stock Tour and part-time in NASCAR Pinty's Series driving the No. 89 NOVA Racing Ford Fusion.

 Racing career

 Maritime Pro Stock Tour

-In 2015 Chisholm came into the season with hopes of capturing his first Pro Stock Tour championship.
+In 2015, Chisholm came into the season with hopes of capturing his first Pro Stock Tour championship.
 Despite picking up just one win in the Lucas Oil 150 at Riverside International Speedway, Chisholm put together one of the most consistent performances of his career.
-He would record eight top five finishes, along with eleven top tens in twelve starts to capture the title by just nine points over 2nd place Dylan Blenkhorn.
+He would record eight top-five finishes, along with eleven top-tens in twelve starts to capture the title by just nine points over second place Dylan Blenkhorn.